vcl/vcl/modules/app-area/README.md

 sidebar etc. Layout-wise it defines the boundary for these elements relative to the viewport.

-The `vclLayoutWidth` utility class can be used to give containers the width of the app area.
+The `layout-width` utility class can be used to give containers the width of the app area.
 This is useful if containers with a 100% spanning background are needed and the actual content should be limited to the width of the layout.